-I interviewed at Life Technologies in August 2013.
+I interviewed at Life Technologies (San Francisco, CA) in May 2013.

-I applied through an employee referral and the process took 3 days - interviewed at Life Technologies in February 2012.
+I applied through an employee referral.
+The process took 3 days.
+I interviewed at Life Technologies (San Francisco, CA) in June 2010.

 Your feedback has been sent to the team and we'll look into it.